Documentation of Exiland Backup

 Option "[x] Check for a previous backup on disk"

-By default, the setting is enabled and the program controls that the previous backup is on the disk.
+By default, this setting is enabled and the program controls that the previous backup is on the disk.
 If it turns out that the previous copy is not on the disk (for example, it was accidentally deleted by a user or a virus), then the program will create a new full backup, regardless of whether there were any changes to the source data.
 In some special cases this check needs to be disabled.
 For example, if backups are transferred to another location, which the program "does not know" about.
 In this case, disabling this setting is necessary so that a new full backup is not created each time.

 This setting is necessary in order to avoid the duplicate name of backup.